 What is the Explorer Program?

 The Exploring program focuses on character development and career education.
 Learning for Life programs help youth develop social and life skills, assist in character and career development, and help youth formulate positive personal values.
 It prepares youth to make ethical decisions that will help them achieve their full potential.
 It builds an avenue for public/private partnerships that provides a means to support our mission to protect and serve.
 As individuals, the youth involved give back to their community by completing hundreds of hours of community service each year.
-They become role models for their peers and friends and serve as catalysts for positive police relations in our communities.
+They become role models for their peers and friends and serve as catalysts for positive police relationships within in our communities.

 What Do the Explorers Do?